-- 82 percent of waste that companies dumped in the city wound up in black neighborhoods.
+- Eighty-two percent of waste that companies dumped in the city wound up in Black neighborhoods.

 The lawsuit used civil rights law as its foundational argument against environmental discrimination.
 Bullard’s wife lost her case, but the matter ignited a passion in the sociologist.
 He committed himself to fully understanding the unjust manner in which communities of color suffered the bulk of pollution in the United States.